Dani-24/Serapios/README.md

 ## Additional comments
 This game has been done thanks to SDL (https://www.libsdl.org/index.php)

-This game supports Gamepads controller.
+This game has controller support.

 ## License
 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check LICENSE for further details.